marcmalubay/CISC-191/week-1/activity-1.2-words_frequency.md

 ## Objectives
 Count number of words

-## Pre-requisite
-Review of the week 1 Java contents

 ## Tasks
 Define a method named getWordFrequency that takes an array of strings, the size of the array, and a search word as parameters.
 Method getWordFrequency() then returns the number of occurrences of the search word in the array parameter (case insensitive).